lensesio/stream-reactor/kafka-connect-hbase/docs/source/hbase.rst

     otherwise tasks will be idle.
 6. The source kafka topics to take events from.
 7. The HBase table to write to.
-8. The Hbase column family to write to.
+8. The HBase column family to write to.
 9. The topic payload fields to use and the row key in Hbase.

 Starting the Sink Connector (Standalone)